femtomc/Jaynes.jl/docs/src/architecture.md

 └──      return y
 ```

 notice that every method invocation has been wrapped in a special function (either `prehook`, `overdub`, or `posthook`) which accepts a special structure as first argument (a _context_).
-In this library, we don't use the special `prehook` or `posthook` points of access...
+For this conversation, we won't use the special `prehook` or `posthook` points of access...

 ```julia
 1 ─      #self# = Core.getfield(##overdub_arguments#254, 1)